barisbatuhan/Activity-Recognizer/README.md

 - **Python 3.7** (maybe 3.8 is also supported but did not try yet)

 ## ENVIRONMENT
-- This project is run on Visual Studio Community version 2019 or .

 - Project is supported currently only on Windows 10.
 For linux versions, some changes on the code has to be applied.

 ## WARNINGS